hnarayanan/mechnicsacademy-design-docs/design.rst

  Ideas		 #.
 All the embeds above should be served in a way that offers some value over the original source, e.g. rich metadata search, better visual presentation,
 		    augmented original exercises.
 They should do more than `Academic Earth's embeds`_.
 		 #.
 Recent/featured courses in the catalogue can be featured on the home page
 		    like `Udacity`_ and `OEDb do`_
 		 #.
 Course listings can be classified in various ways: `topic`_,
 		    `difficulty level`_, `kinds of media`_, `visually`_, `goal oriented`_
+		 #.
+Consider simple JS exercises like Khan Academy. e.g., what would it take for
+                    the pendulum to hit Lewin?
+		 #.
+Allow for easily jumping to different sections of a long lecture based on
+		    concepts or topics `like they do at OYC`_
+		 #.
+Full, persistent keyboard control of pauses, skip forward/backwards 30 s or so.
+		 #.
+Ability to mark areas of interesting content (videos/other), and collect all
+		    these highlights into one place, such as the dashboard
+		 #.
+Exercises should be well-integrated with the rest of the content, but students
+		    who want to should be able to skip them
+		 #.
+Some advanced exercises should prompt students to explore further
+		 #.
+Related external material should be accessible right there and then alongside
+		    the lectures, `as on OYC`_

 ==============  ====================================================================================

 .. _Classical Mechanics: http://ocw.mit.edu/courses/physics/8-01-physics-i-classical-mechanics-fall-1999/